techbrett/OfficeDocs-SkypeForBusiness/Teams/phones/set-up-common-area-phones.md

 1. Turn on the common area phone.
 2. Select **Sign in on this device**.
 3. Follow the sign-in directions on the device.
-Once signed in, the phone will display the common area phone user experience.
+Once signed in, the phone displays the common area phone user experience.

 > [!NOTE]
 > If you are using a custom setup policy that unpins the calling app, the dial pad doesn't appear on the common area phone.
-For more information about Teams setup policies, see [Manage app setup policies in Microsoft Teams](../teams-app-setup-policies.md).
+For more information, about Teams setup policies, see [Manage app setup policies in Microsoft Teams](../teams-app-setup-policies.md).

 ### Sign in from another device

 You can also sign into to a common area phone from another device using a code.
-When you sign in this way, you'll enter the username and password on another device, rather than on the phone itself.
+When you sign in this way, you enter the username and password on another device, rather than on the phone itself.
 For more information see [Remote sign in and sign out for Teams Phones](remote-sign-in-and-sign-out-phones.md).

 1. On your common area phone, find the code displayed on the sign-in screen.
 2. On another device, go to [https://www.microsoft.com/devicelogin](https://www.microsoft.com/devicelogin).
-3. Enter the code and follow the instructions to complete signing in.
+3. To complete signing in, enter the code and follow the instructions.

 ### Sign in using the Teams admin center